lhermann/lmphilippines/_posts/2015-03-29-not-all-miracles-are-instant.md

 Friends of Laymen Ministries and the Philippine project, this type of message disperses our exhaustion and encourages us to press on for the Master in sharing His love to our fellowman.

 How is your mission for Him progressing? **Are you experiencing the joy, peace and fulfillment He promises His co-workers?** Surrendering totally to Jesus is the only way to experience the ability to love our fellowman and walk daily with Jesus in the greatest adventure in this life.
 We pray that you are experiencing this joy today!
 If you are and care to write and share with us your joy, we would be delighted to hear from you.
 If this is not your Christian experience and you would like to write us, we will be happy to pray for you and/or correspond with you!

-**(P.S.
-The picture of the mission boat on a wild ocean?
-That is an adventure we just experienced last Monday, but it will have to wait until the next adventure report.)**